devkarim/discord-clone/README.md

 ## Overview

 A discord clone.
-This web application is a clone of Discordso this is **not intended** for commercial use.
+This web application is a clone of Discord so this is **not intended** for commercial use.

 Visit the website from [here](https://discord-clone.karimwael.com).